djfhe/phpstan-typescript-transformer/README.md

 to your `composer.json` file and then running `composer require djfhe/stanscript @dev --dev`.

 To run this phpstan extension you need to add it to your phpstan.neon file.
 This should be a standalone config file, something like `phpstan-extractor.neon` and only contain a basic configuration.
 You can add additional extensions providing type informations.
-There is no need to add a phpstan level, since we are only interested in phpstans analyzes and not its rules.
+There is no need to add a phpstan level, since we are only interested in phpstans analyses and not its rules.

 For example the phpstan extension in my test (laravel) project looks like this: